ibm-cloud-docs/vpc/backup_service_vpc_monitoring.md

 {: #backup-activity-tracker}

 When a backup is created, an event is triggered in the Activity Tracker for the [Backup service](/docs/vpc?topic=vpc-at_events&interface=ui#events-backup-service) and [Snapshots service](/docs/vpc?topic=vpc-at_events&interface=ui#events-snapshots).
 Similarly, when the service fails to create a backup due to missing authorization, an event is triggered to notify you.
 For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

+## Event notifications
+{: #backup-event-notifications}

+[New]{: tag-new}[Backup Event Notification]{: tag-teal}

+By setting up {{site.data.keyword.en_full}}, you can send notifications of events in IBM Cloud Backup for VPC to other users by using email, SMS, or other supported delivery channels.
+Additionally, you might want to send these notifications of events to other applications to build logic by using event-driven programming with webhooks, for example.
+For more information, see [Enabling event notifications for Backup for VPC](/docs/vpc?topic=vpc-event-notifications-events).